 Reporting indicates that one of the key reasons that General Mills’ profits continue to grow is because they’ve shrunk some of their packaging.
 For example, the “Family Size” box of Cocoa Puffs went from 19.3 ounces to 18.1 ounces while charging the same price, at least initially.
 Similarly, PepsiCo replaced its 32 oz Gatorade bottle with a 28 oz bottle for the same price.
 And Coca-Cola has openly told its shareholders that it had “earn[ed] the right” to hike prices for consumers because of their company’s market power.

-While these companies continue to profit off consumers, the company is also turning around and paying less of those profits in taxes than the families it price gouges.
+While these companies continue to profit off consumers, the companies are also turning around and paying less of those profits in taxes than the families they price gouge.

 According to a recent report by the Institute for Taxation and Economic Policy, from 2018 to 2022, Coca-Cola made $13.4 billion but paid an average effective tax rate of just 13.5 percent, General Mills made $12 billion but paid an average effective tax rate of just 14.8 percent, and PepsiCo made $22.4 billion but paid an average effective tax rate of just 15 percent.
 These tax rates are even lower than the corporate tax rate that was reduced from 35 to 21 percent by former President Trump and Congressional Republicans in 2017.